a-tk/a-tk.github.io/docs/_posts/2023-03-11-logan-apron-replacement.markdown

 #### Apron Lubrication

 All components where coated in way oil during final assembly.
-The two shells of the apron also recieved a silicone gasket to prevent a leaking oil bath.
+The two shells of the apron also received a silicone gasket to prevent a leaking oil bath.

 The change gears in the arpon were coated with a small amount of Shell Rotella SD Special Duty Moly Grease.